jlemrond/vanilla-weather/README.md

 $ git push heroku master
 ```

-Heroku will suply you with the URL that you will need to provide to Facebook as your end point.
+Heroku will supply you with the URL that you will need to provide to Facebook as your end point.
 You will need to set up two enviornment variables in Heroku.

 ```javascript
 // This will be provided by Facebook from within the developer.facebook.com interface.